 Help!?

-What can I use if I don't have a blank sheet of paper, an eraser, or coloring materials?
+What can I use if I don't have a pencil, eraser, tissue, or certain coloring materials listed in the instructions?

-How can I change this activity for different ages or skill levels?
+How can I adapt this activity for different ages or skill levels?